emproof-com/nyxstone/bindings/rust/README.md

 ## Building

-The project can be build via `cargo build`, as long as LLVM (with at least version 15) is installed in the `$PATH` or the environment variable `$NYXSTONE_LLVM_PREFIX` points to the installation location of a LLVM library.
+The project can be build via `cargo build`, as long as LLVM with a major version in the range 15-18 is installed in the `$PATH` or the environment variable `$NYXSTONE_LLVM_PREFIX` points to the installation location of a LLVM library.

 LLVM might be linked against FFI, but not correctly report this fact via `llvm-config`.
-If your LLVM does link FFI and Nyxstone fails to run, set the `NYXSTONE_LINK_FFI` environment variable to some value, which will ensure that Nyxstone links `libffi`.
+If your LLVM does link FFI and Nyxstone fails to run, set the `NYXSTONE_LINK_FFI` environment variable to `1`, which will ensure that Nyxstone links against `libffi`.

 ## Installation